devfile/registry/CONTRIBUTING.md

     - Minimally, testing with odo v2 (`odo create`, `odo push`, etc), odo v3 (`odo init`, `odo dev`, etc) and che (see [How to Test Changes > Che](https://github.com/devfile/registry/blob/main/CONTRIBUTING.md#che)) is recommended, however if your Devfile is used with other tools, it's recommended to test there as well.
 5) Open a pull request against this repository with your changes.

+#### Automatic Stack Image Update

+As images used inside the stacks need to be up-to-date and in order to avoid using the `latest` tag, the renovate bot runs periodically ensuring that all images used from stacks (for example, inside components) have the latest version.
+As a result, all images used inside a devfile of a stack need to have a fixed version (e.g `1.1.0`) instead of `latest`.

 ### Registry Stack Review Process

 For every PR, containing updates for registry stacks the review process is:

-* All CODEOWNERS related with the stack are requested to provide their review.
+* All [CODEOWNERS](./.github/CODEOWNERS) related with the stack are requested to provide their review.
 * The PR should be first approved from the stack owner & one eclipse che team member.
 * A devfile-services team member should confirm that the PR has the required reviews and if yes, merge it.

 For more informations about stack owners please take a look at the [CODEOWNERS](./.github/CODEOWNERS) file.

-### Automatic Stack Image Update

-As images used inside the stacks need to be up-to-date and in order to avoid using the `latest` tag, the renovate bot runs periodically ensuring that all images used from stacks (for example, inside components) have the latest version.
-As a result, all images used inside a devfile of a stack need to have a fixed version (e.g `1.1.0`) instead of `latest`.

-## Samples
+### Samples

 #### Contributing